sau412/arikado_gridcoin_pool/README.md

 # Manual installation
 ## BOINC part
 1) Register at every whitelisted BOINC project with one login and password.
-1.1) You name in World Community Grid should be same as your email 1.2) Copy every weak auth key to DB table boincmgr_projects (besause world community grid sends incorrect weak key via XML RPC)
+2) You name in World Community Grid should be same as your email
+3) Copy every weak auth key to DB table boincmgr_projects (besause world community grid sends incorrect weak key via XML RPC)
-1.3) Yoyo@home has no weak auth key.
-You can use full access key for private pool 4.4) Check that your cpid are synced
+4) Yoyo@home has no weak auth key.
+You can use full access key for private pool

 ## Apache, PHP, MySQL part
 1) Copy files to web-accessible folder, e.g. /var/www/boinc_pool/